Painful intelligence: What AI can tell us about human suffering

 \subsection{Facing uncontrollability}

 Uncontrollability, discussed in Chapter~\ref{control.ch}, is a key concept here.
 The level of controllability is clearly related to the level of expected reward.
 If you think the world can be controlled, you will expect to achieve high rewards, because you think you are able to take courses of action that give you the very highest rewards, and you are reasonably certain that you can achieve them.
+Thus, you're exposed to strong frustration since your expectations are high.
 In contrast, if you think the world is \textit{un}controllable, you assign a low probability to achieving any rewards, and the higher rewards may seem to be completely out of your reach.
 Then, your expectation of reward is smaller, and you are less likely to suffer from a reward loss, i.e.\ frustration.
 This is how considering the world to be uncontrollable reduces suffering.